ahampriyanshu/ahampriyanshu.github.io/_posts/experimenting-with-cp/codemonk/2022-01-31-array-and-strings-codemonk-hackerearth.md

 title: "Arrays & Strings | Codemonk | Hackerearth"
 author: ahampriyanshu
 categories: [Sheets, CodeMonk]
-tags: [arrays, strings, codemonk, sheet, hackerearth]
+tags: [arrays, strings, codemonk, sheets, hackerearth]
 ---

 An array is a sequential collection of variables of same data type.
 It stores data elements in a continuous memory location.
 A string is a sequence of characters.